Tommy Robinson: Social media bans and reinstatement on X

 In March 2018, Robinson was permanently banned from Twitter for violating its rules on "hateful conduct".
 In January 2019 YouTube announced that it had removed adverts from Robinson's account, saying that he had breached the site's guidelines.
 In February 2019, Facebook and Instagram banned him from their platforms, citing violations of their hate-speech rules, including "calls for violence targeted at Muslims".
 Facebook subsequently placed him on its list of "Dangerous Individuals".

-In April 2019, YouTube restricted Robinson's account due to its "borderline content", placing its content "behind an interstitial [warning page], removed from recommendations, and stripped of key features including livestreaming, comments, suggested videos, and likes".
+In April 2019, YouTube restricted Robinson's account because of its "borderline content", placing its content "behind an interstitial [warning page], removed from recommendations, and stripped of key features including livestreaming, comments, suggested videos, and likes".
 In the same month, Snapchat terminated Robinson's account for violating their community guidelines, which prohibit hate speech and harassment.
 In April 2020, Robinson was banned from TikTok for sharing content that "promote[s] hateful ideology".
 Robinson had shared a clip of himself holding the Quran and saying, "This book is the reason we are in such a mess."
 Following the ban, Robinson joined VK, a Russian social media platform.

 On 5 November 2023, Robinson's Twitter account was reinstated following the acquisition of Twitter by Elon Musk in November 2022.
 On 13 August 2024, the 30-year anniversary of the murder of Richard Everitt, Robinson stated on X that three defendants charged with the crime, Miah, Akbar and Hai, had been 'convicted' of the killing.
 Hai had in fact been acquitted.
 He wrote to Robinson stating this, and reported the post.
 On 16 August the tweet disappeared, but Robinson then made another post, copying the original screen, which he explained he had deleted to avoid having his X account suspended while he appealed the matter.
 Hai's lawyers Mishcon de Reya reported the second post, and then sent a letter before claim to X on 28 August.
 The post was removed on 6 September, within the deadline set by the lawyers.
 Hai, however, argues that X had not done enough to uphold its own policies, and the solicitors said the Online Safety Act 2023 had the potential to reduce such harmful online content.
 On 2 January 2025, the owner of X, Musk, pinned the message "Free Tommy Robinson" to the top of his own X-feed.